SebaVGit/AnomalyCleaner/README.md

 Where you will have your dataset cleaned.

 ## Data's Format
-If you want to use your own data you will have to make this kind of `.csv`:
+If you want to use your own data you will have to make this kind of `.csv` files:
 | Name1 |   Tiempo1  |  Nivel1 |
 |:-----:|:----------:|:-------:|
 | Well1 | 13/10/1982 | 683.338 |